 What Are The Timeframes For The Release Of The Mortgage?

-Understand that when you’re saying goodbye to your lender, it’s kind of like breaking up with an ex and asking them to personally deliver a box of stuff you left lying around their house… They have no incentive.
+Understand that when you’re saying goodbye to your lender, it’s kind of like breaking up with an ex and asking them to personally deliver a box of stuff you left lying around their house… They have no incentive to hurry.

-- Complete the discharge authority request when you apply for your new home loan – we usually then send it to your old bank once the new bank has approved your loan.
-As mentioned above, either your conveyancer (if selling) or mortgage broker (if refinancing) will organise this for you early in the process.
+- Complete the form early: Submit the discharge authority request the moment you apply for your new home loan.
+We usually send it to your old bank once the new bank has conditionally approved your loan.

 PEXA – A Game-Changer